Biota Custom Micro Reef-Ready Tank 40oz Desktop Aquarium

 Laser Cut Lid with Cord Cut-Out

 3W USB Powered 50 GPH Adjustable Return Pump

 Evaporation will cause high variation in the water's salinity, so ensure you're topping off your tank with RO/DI water as often as needed.
-A refractometer and Auto Top Off (not included) are tools for maintaining salinity in such a small volume.

 Water changes are quick and easy.
 Make your new saltwater at least 24 hours in advance and keep it circulating with a small pump or airstone.
 The new saltwater should have the same pH, salinity, and temperature as the water in your tank before doing a water change so you don't shock your livestock.
 Many reefers who already have an aquarium use water from their main tank to do water changes.